-Google Drive Client ID and Secret Key
+Google Drive Client ID and Client Secret

 Author: Swapna Naraharisetty, 2BrightSparks Pte.
 Ltd.

-When an application is registered with Google Drive, a unique Client ID and Secret Key are generated for the app.
+When an application is registered with Google Drive, a unique Client ID and Client Secret are generated for the app.
 These credentials are used in the app’s code to authenticate directly to Google services and send requests to Google Drive’s API.

 When you use SyncBackPro to backup files to Google Drive, SyncBackPro’s registered client ID is used for authentication and to request access to data using Google Drive’s API.
 All SyncBackPro customers backing up files to Google Drive will share the same client ID.
 To ensure that Google Drive’s API is fairly used by all users and to prevent excessive usage of the service, Google sets quotas and limits on API requests.
 The quotas apply to the number of requests sent to the service from the application and individual users.
 Basically, this means there is a limit to how much SyncBackPro can communicate with Google Drive and that limit is shared by all users.

 If the application exceeds the overall quota that Google has set for SyncBackPro when performing file backups to Google Drive, then you may receive a "403: User rate limit exceeded" error containing the project number 1092308504260.
-If you receive this error, we suggest creating your own client ID and secret key for SyncBackPro through the Google Cloud Console.
+If you receive this error, we suggest creating your own client ID and client secret for SyncBackPro through the Google Cloud Console.

 - Login to the Google API Console